gvwilson/thirdbit/src/fiction/in-heck/index.md

 You best be sure of your ground."

 "Bravo seen 'em too," Bluster said.
-His twin brother nodded vigorously.
 "Big pile o' stuff laid out in one o' those sheds they been buildin'."
+His twin brother nodded vigorously as several people in the crowd frowned.

 "Those are not weapons,"
 Dockety buzzed.